lyanh238/VNASelf/docs/README.md

 # VNASelf Documentation

 Welcome to the VNASelf documentation!
-This directory contains comprehensive guides and references for the VNASelf multi-agent system.
+This directory contains comprehensive guides and references for the VNASelf multi-agent system with modern React frontend.

 ## Documentation Index